Peter-van-der-Velde/c8/README.md

 # c8
 ![Space Invaders on the CHIP-8](https://i.imgur.com/JpmZhAc.png)

-a CHIP-8 emulator written in C (WIP)
+a CHIP-8 emulator written in C

 ### Prerequisites
 to build this project you will need the following programs installed: